User Experience Guidelines for Enterprise Applications

-In this guide, we will help you implement the connection process between an a company’s SAP Concur instance to your system.
+This guide, will help you implement the connection process between an a company’s SAP Concur instance and your system.
 You will find best practices for user-centered design, examples of dos-and-don’ts, and suggested steps to guide the administrator through the connection process.

 This section provides guidelines for the process for an administrator to connect their company’s SAP Concur instance your application.
 A “user” (described generically within this document) for Enterprise applications is the company administrator (for more information on permissions required to activate an Enterprise application, please refer to the activation guide).
 Note that not all steps below will apply to all applications.
 This guide, however, attempts to cover the common variations.

 The connection flow begins from the SAP Concur App Center.
 Once the user has accepted the terms of the connection, the user will be redirected to your site.

 Step 3 Landing Page

 Step 4 Confirmation

 The following guidelines should be used to develop your connection user experience and will be used to evaluate your application during the certification process.